UVADS/DS1001/README.md

     * Level: Undergraduate
     * Credit Type: Grade (A-F)

-N.B.: There is an associated lab class that must be enrolled simultaneously (1 hour Laboratory section, Friday @ 10,11,12).
+N.B.
+There is an associated lab class that must be enrolled simultaneously (1 hour Laboratory section, Friday @ 10,11,12).

 <br>